 This process ensures the best version of your campaign is sent to the largest group of recipients.

-Email subject lines are the very first thing a recipient looks at since it's seen before opening your email.
+Email subject lines are the very first thing a recipient looks at since subject lines are seen before opening your email.
 Research shows that 68% of people open an email based on the subject line alone.

 For example, you can try running an A/B test on campaign email subject lines to determine things like whether it's more effective to: